Race in Singapore: Debate

 The Singapore state's treatment of race has also faced criticism from some academics.
-Scholar S. Velayutham argues that the state's constant focus on the “spectre of racial violence has literally erased the notion of racism from public and official discourses”.
-Velayutham also argues and that “the need to maintain racial harmony, social cohesion and tolerance is repeatedly voiced to render racist practices as non-occurrences”.
-Other scholars such as N. Purushotam take issue with the orientalist underpinnings of the CMIO classification, and argue that continued adherence to the model merely avoids reconceptualisation of the term “race”.
-The “Others” category has also been criticised, with scholar Elaine Ho contending that the grouping of ethnic groups into the category “glosses over their social heterogeneity and different needs”.
+Scholar S. Velayutham argues that the state's constant focus on the "spectre of racial violence has literally erased the notion of racism from public and official discourses".
+Velayutham also argues and that "the need to maintain racial harmony, social cohesion and tolerance is repeatedly voiced to render racist practices as non-occurrences".
+Other scholars such as N. Purushotam take issue with the orientalist underpinnings of the CMIO classification, and argue that continued adherence to the model merely avoids reconceptualisation of the term "race".
+The "Others" category has also been criticised, with scholar Elaine Ho contending that the grouping of ethnic groups into the category "glosses over their social heterogeneity and different needs".

 In 2025 debate, Law and Home Affairs Minister K. Shanmugam argued that eliminating the CMIO administrative framework "will result in the Government not being able to identify and address the differences between racial groups", pointing out that since France removed the collection of race-based data in 1978, the racial tensions remain and France has seen a surge in race-related offences in recent years.
-He added that the Government’s view is that the lack of race-based data prevents measuring and understanding the difficulties that different races face in different areas, and prevents effective intervention to resolve those issues.
+He added that the Government's view is that the lack of race-based data prevents measuring and understanding the difficulties that different races face in different areas, and prevents effective intervention to resolve those issues.

 Nevertheless, CMIO framework retains majority mainstream support among Singaporeans.
 A 2016 joint survey by Channel NewsAsia and the Institute of Policy Studies showed that a majority of respondents believed that the CMIO classification helps build trust between the races (69%), fosters greater interaction between races (69%) and safeguards minority rights (71%).
-In a 2017 interview with local newspaper TODAY, the survey's lead researcher Mathew Mathews said that “[t]he answer is not dismantling the framework, the answer is to ensure that all the communities continue to be embracing (of others).”
+In a 2017 interview with local newspaper TODAY, the survey's lead researcher Mathew Mathews said that "[t]he answer is not dismantling the framework, the answer is to ensure that all the communities continue to be embracing (of others)."

 Academic research

 A literature review in 2018 found 13 studies that investigated racism in Singapore.
 Given the limitations of the studies, the review made four recommendations for future research: (a) develop a reliable and valid instrument to assess racism, (b) conduct experimental research to examine racism perpetuated by the majority or institutions, (c) examine the negative effects of racism, and (d) develop and evaluate interventions for racism.
 Following the recommendations, racism was examined in an experimental study.
-In a simulated hiring decision task, Singaporean Chinese participants rated a Malay job applicant as less competent, less suitable for the job, and recommended them a lower salary ($2890.94 vs $2992.73) than an equally qualified Chinese applicant.
+In a simulated hiring decision task, Singaporean Chinese participants rated a Malay job applicant as less competent, less suitable for the job, and recommended them a lower salary ($2890.94 vs $2992.73) than an equally qualified Chinese applicant who was in turn rated lower than an equally qualified White candidate ($3112.74).
 The study provided the first and only experimental evidence of racism in Singapore.